Greenwood Step Clog Dancers are based in Nottingham in the UK, and

 Always check before attending any event.

-Photos from our 2014 shows are now on-line here,
+Photos from our 2015 shows so far are now on-line here,

 as well as links to photos of earlier years.